sjherbold/EtherIO/README.md

 ### Module Command Differences

-This driver trys to make use of the support of legacy commands for the IO24/IO72 TCP modules to create a common base for all the modules.
+This driver makes use of of legacy supported commands for the IO24/IO72 TCP modules to create a common base for all the modules.
 There is a connection oriented (TCP) protocol for the newer modules that is probably more reliable, but not supported on the older IO24R module.
 I have included an eiotcp class driver, but this is not tested or used.

+### Aditional Device Object Attributes

+* .eeprom_ipaddr    get or set the device ip address
+* .eeprom_ipmask    get or set the device ip mask
+* .eeprom_ipgway    get or set the device ip gateway

+These attibutes are provided as an example of setting the eeprom boot values.
+They are typically set using the manufacturer tools.
+The device can be set to a fixed ip address using the jumpers, and from there configured to boot to the desired address.

+## Conclusion

+Let me know if this has been useful or helpful in your development.
+Also looking for suggestions and recommendations to make this more Pythonic in style.